gaultier/blog/speed_up_your_ci.md

 Every project has a Continuous Integration (CI) pipeline and every one of them complains its CI is too slow.
 It is more important than you might think; this can be the root cause of many problems, including lackluster productivity, low morale, high barrier of entry for newcomers, and overall suboptimal quality.

-But this need not be.
+But this needs not be.
 I have compiled here a lengthy list of various ways you can simplify your CI and make it faster, based on my experience on open-source projects and my work experience.
-You will definitely find something in here worth your time.
+I sure hope you will find something in here worth your time.

 And finally, I hope you will realize this endeavour is not unlike optimizing a program: it requires some time and dedication but you will get tremendous results.
 Also, almost incidentally, it will be more secure and easier to audit.